zhenqifu/Twice-Mixing/README.md

 # Twice-Mixing

- A Rank Learning based Quality Assessment Approach For Underwater Image Enhancement
+A Rank Learning based Quality Assessment Approach For Underwater Image Enhancement.

-You can run test.py to obtain the quality score using our pre-trained model.
+You can run test.py to obtain the quality score using our [pre-trained model](https://pan.baidu.com/s/1ClGBtwXZzGrcLiwGf-IdfA (qacp)).

 To train the model, you need to prepare the [dataset](https://pan.baidu.com/s/10pSRRu9OyeaVh2ZlSh4BlA (lstd)) first.
 Then, run train.py.